Joshua-Micheletti/Notes/Programming/Protocols/LDAP/LDAP.md

 ## Server information
 With the LDAP protocol it's possible to make requests to the server asking for its information and its **schema** (how the data is stored in it and what types of data it understands)

+## Distinguished Name
+The Distinguished Name (DN) represents a path in the tree structure of the LDAP server.
+It's a string of key-value pairs that represents the path to take from a root of the tree to find the specified object.
+The pairs are